M-Malki/Projects/README.md

-# My Projects
-A showcase for some of the projects I made.
+This is a showcase for some of the projects I made.